AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 console.log(alias); // { name: 'Alex' }
 ```

-*Tada*...
-Right?

-Nope.
-What we've done can be broken down into five simple steps:
+This certainly seems to work the way references behave, but it's not the same at all.
+What we've done here can be broken down into five simple steps:

 1. We've allocated space in memory to store an object (`{ name: 'Aleksandr' }`).
 2. We've created a variable named `me` that points to the memory address where this object resides.
 3. We've created yet another variable, `alias`, that also points to the same memory address.
 4. We can use either variable to modify the object at that memory address.
-5. Since both variables point to the same memory address, any changes to the object at that location will be reflected when we "poll"<sup>2</sup> either variable in the future.
+5. Since both variables point to the same memory address, any changes to the object at that location will be reflected when we poll either variable in the future.

-> <sup>2</sup>In other words, "interpreting" a pointer, or "visiting" the address that it points to in order to retrieve the data residing there.
-The proper term is **dereferencing a pointer**.
-As you can probably guess, I avoided using this term above because "dereference" once again muddies the terminology.

 But these two variables, `me` and `alias`, do not share the same memory address on the stack.
-In other words, `alias` is not really a true "reference."
+In other words, `alias` is not really a true reference.
 We can easily prove this:

 ```javascript
 let me = { name: 'Aleksandr' };